 Back in the 1990s, Barry was running his turbo CBX Honda funnybike with Hilborn-style mechanical fuel injection.
 Mike had sold some of his unfinished compound turbo GPz750 project to Lorcan who ran it as a single turbo with a DTA electronic ECU.
 Impressed with the control and information gathering ability of the DTA, Mike and Barry fitted the same DTA ECU to the CBX.
 With the new ECU, they quickly found the limits of the old Honda engine, and a new project was born…

-1 x 3 x 3 – 1 = 8 bar (120psi approx).
+1 x 3 x 3 =9 bar.
+Take off the 1 atmosphere you started with = 8 bar (120psi approx) of “boost”.

 Or, to put it another way, the big turbo takes a large amount of air and compresses it into a third of the volume.
 The small turbo then compresses it again by the same ratio.
 You then have intake air compressed to 9 times it’s original density.

 On the exhaust side, both turbos receive exhaust gas from the engine.
 A controlled butterfly valve “vents” the small turbo into the large one to control its speed.
 The large turbo has a conventional pop-off wastegate that controls overall boost and vents to atmosphere.
 Effectively, the inlet operates in series and the exhaust operates in parallel.
 This arrangement gives high inlet pressure with (relatively) low exhaust pressure, aiding the supercharging effect.

 Storm uses a Top Fuel style engine with a Puma crank and a custom made 16 valve cylinder head.
 The head is made from a special alloy stronger than valve seat material, so needs no seat inserts or skulls.